-Now that I had the source material, I created a spreadsheet that performed all the calculations I needed to turn
+Now that I had the source material, I created a spreadsheet that performed all of the calculations needed to turn

-By 2004, the sheer volume of shoelace images downloaded daily from my web site made them worth optimizing further.
+By 2004, the sheer volume of shoelace diagrams downloaded daily from my web site made them worth optimizing

-I therefore created a custom palette of 16 carefully chosen colours: 8 x greyscale, 4 x blue,
+further.
+I therefore created a custom palette of 16 carefully chosen colors: 8 × Greyscale,

 4 × Blue, 4 × Yellow.
 The resultant images were almost indistinguishable,

 while the files ended up about 40% smaller!